Sorry, you need to enable JavaScript to visit this website.

 The Learning Outcomes Framework (LOF) was applied to the syllabi of these subjects.
 The principal aims of the LOF are to free schools and learners from centrally-imposed knowledge-centric syllabi, and to give them the freedom to develop programmes that fulfil the framework of knowledge, attitudes and skills-based outcomes that are considered national education entitlement of all learners.

-As of September 2019, through the ‘My Journey: achieving through different paths: equitable quality education for all’ reform, secondary school students can choose from academic, vocational and applied subjects in addition to the core curriculum.
+As of September 2019,secondary school students can choose from academic, vocational and applied subjects in addition to the core curriculum.
 During scholastic year 2019/20, 60% of Year 9 students have chosen at least one vocational or applied subject.
 A national careers web portal and events such as I Choose were developed.
-Students and parents/guardians are guided through the subject choosing process and have access to all information on the different subject options through the 3 routes.
+Students and parents/guardians are guided through the subject choosing process and can access all information on the different subject options through the 3 routes.

-The My Journey reform involves moving away from a 'one size fits all' system to a more inclusive and equitable programme.
+The educational system now rests on 3 pillars - which are the academic, vocational and applied methods of teaching and learning, moving away from a 'one size fits all' system to a more inclusive and equitable programme.
 The aim is to respond to different education needs and give parity of esteem to general, vocational and applied subjects.
 The new system builds on the current one but ambitiously moves forward in democratising academic, vocational and applied learning for all students within a framework of parity of esteem.
 It retains key competences and sustains traditional academic learning programmes.
 Complementarily, vocational subjects and applied learning programmes leading up to MQF Level 3, are also made available to all students and are provided within the same school and in all secondary schools.
 Applied learning is comparable and equivalent to the academic and vocational education and accredited up to MQF Level 3.
 Following compulsory education, students may opt to continue their studies at the University of Malta (UM), Malta College of Arts, Science and Technology (MCAST), Institute of Tourism Studies (ITS) or another higher education institution of their choice.

-The introduction of equitable learning programmes enables more quality time for in-depth learning whilst increasing learning opportunities, eliminating dead ends and easing labour market entry.
-My Journey seeks to promote increased links between education and industry.
+The introduction of equitable learning programmes enables more quality time for in-depth learning while increasing learning opportunities, eliminating dead ends and easing labour market entry.
+The aim is to promote increased links between education and industry.
 Close cooperation between schools and workplaces assures the currency of subject learning outcomes (SLOs), provides real-life work environments thus warranting the assimilation of the aims of work life, establishes fruitful relationships with companies and facilitates the learning of entrepreneurship competencies.
 These processes contribute to their development of expertise in the occupation that cannot be simulated in a school-based environment.
-The reform offers the possibility to choose vocational and/or applied paths at the age of 12, and is implemented in a manner that intends to make learning more inclusive, flexible and without dead-ends, to give more young people opportunities to develop employability and skills for personal and social development.
-In order to avoid that students may leave compulsory education not being well equipped with those key competences that could allow later re-skilling and up-skilling, the My Journey reform will also include new learning programmes in the core subjects (Mathematics, English, Maltese and Science) targeted at students following applied programmes.
-In this regard, a new certification is being introduced.
-The Secondary Education Applied Certificate (SEAC) run by the MATSEC board will certify 9 applied option subjects and 5 core subjects.
+Students can choose vocational and/or applied paths at the age of 12, and is implemented in a manner that intends to make learning more inclusive, flexible and without dead-ends, to give more young people opportunities to develop employability and skills for personal and social development.
+In order to avoid that students may leave compulsory education not being well equipped with those key competences that could allow later re-skilling and up-skilling

 At post-secondary education level: